Four dead in northern Australia shooting

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Sydney: Four people are dead and two injured in Australia after a gunman opened fire late Tuesday in the city centre of Darwin, police said.
+SYDNEY: Four people are dead and two injured in Australia after a gunman opened fire late on Tuesday in the city centre of Darwin, police said.

 A 45-year-old man has been taken into custody and police say there are no further public threats.